theAlidiary/theAlidiary.github.io/menu/about.md

 ---
-I want to write blogs about how to implement Stata and R, by using real time data sets!
+I want to write blogs about how to implement [Stata](https://www.stata.com/) and [ R programming language](https://www.r-project.org/about.html), by using real time data sets!